 - Product distributors – firms that offer and/or recommend investment products and services.
 Platforms and advisers (who do not have discretionary permissions) will fall into this category

-Attend the MiFID II webinar with Phil Young
+Watch the replay of the MiFID II webinar with Phil Young

 Nucleus' most recent white paper, MiFID II - a guide for financial advisers has been prepared in partnership with Phil Young of Zero Support.